Updated: April 2026

-By the Keith & Françoise Real Estate Team, Ontario Realtors® with eXp Realty Brokerage.
-We work with buyers across both the Greater Toronto Area and Niagara Region, including buyers relocating between the two markets.
-Françoise and Keith made the move themselves from Vaughan to St. Catharines in 2025.
+By Françoise Pollard, Realtor®, and Keith Goldson, Broker, Keith & Françoise Real Estate Team, eXp Realty Brokerage.
+We work across both the GTA and Niagara Region and made the GTA vs Niagara home search decision ourselves, relocating from Vaughan to St. Catharines in 2025.

-The legal buying process is identical across Ontario, but what your budget buys, how fast markets move, and how you need to search are completely different between the GTA and Niagara Region.
+The legal buying process is identical across Ontario, but the GTA vs Niagara home search experience is fundamentally different.
+What your budget buys, how markets move, and how to evaluate neighbourhoods all require a different approach in Niagara than in the GTA.
 Buyers who carry GTA assumptions into a Niagara search miss strong options.
-Buyers who underestimate Niagara’s micro-market complexity overpay or end up in the wrong location.
+Buyers who underestimate Niagara’s micro-market complexity end up in the wrong location.

 This comparison is personal for us.
-Françoise and Keith made this exact move in 2025, relocating from Vaughan to St. Catharines after nearly two decades working in GTA real estate.
-The practical differences between searching in a dense, fast-moving urban market and a smaller regional market are not subtle.
-This article covers what those differences look like in practice so buyers can adjust before the search begins rather than after offers fail.
+Keith and I made this exact move in 2025, relocating from Vaughan to St. Catharines after nearly two decades in GTA real estate.
 For the full buying process applicable to both markets, see our complete guide to buying a home in Ontario.
+For a deeper look at relocating between the two regions, see our GTA to Niagara relocation guide.

 What Your Budget Actually Buys in Each Market

-The most immediate difference between the GTA and Niagara Region is purchasing power.
-The same budget that buys a one-bedroom condo in Mississauga or a semi-detached in Brampton can buy a detached home in St. Catharines, Welland, or Thorold with a yard, a garage, and room to grow.
+The most immediate difference in the GTA vs Niagara home search is purchasing power.
+For buyers relocating from the GTA, this is usually the first thing that surprises them.
+The same budget that buys a one-bedroom condo in Mississauga or a semi-detached in an established Brampton neighbourhood can buy a detached home in St. Catharines, Welland, or Thorold with a yard, a garage, and room to grow.

-As of early 2026, the average detached home in the Niagara Region trades significantly below GTA detached benchmarks.
+The GTA vs Niagara home search comparison shifts depending on which Niagara municipality you are targeting.
+Purchasing power varies significantly within the Region.
 St. Catharines and Welland offer the most volume at entry-level detached pricing.
-Niagara Falls and Grimsby carry a modest premium over the Region’s average due to demand patterns.
-Fort Erie and Port Colborne offer the most affordability in the Region but require the most careful location evaluation.
+Niagara Falls and Grimsby carry a modest premium due to demand patterns and QEW access.
+Fort Erie and Port Colborne offer the most affordability in the Region but require the most careful location evaluation before committing.

 How the Search Process Differs